 18+ | Commercial Content | T&Cs apply | Begambleaware.org

-What are the plans for a new Stamford Bridge?
+What are the plans for the new Chelsea stadium?

 Right now, Stamford Bridge has a capacity of 42,000.
 The plans, which are still largely in their infancy, aim to add 18,000 to the overall capacity taking the total up to 60,000.
 That would make the stadium the fourth biggest in the Premier League.
 That’s the ‘what’ element covered.
 The ‘how’ and ‘where' is where the details become a little more interesting.
-Stamford Bridge has a long history with multiple honours having been lifted there.
-Now though a demolition and complete rebuild are on the agenda.
+Stamford Bridge has a long history with multiple honours having been lifted there but both a demolition and complete rebuild are on the agenda.

 That might sound like an extreme step to take but, actually, it’s the most profitable way to build a modern day stadium with existing buildings difficult to incorporate into newer developments both in terms of the aesthetics and with the requirements of meeting the building regulations that exist in 2023.
-Even so, the rebuild of the Bridge won’t come cheap with a staggering figure of £1.5bn being stated.
+Even so, a Stamford Bridge rebuild won’t come cheap with a staggering figure of £1.5bn being stated.

 The other big question that needs to be discussed is ‘when’ and that is not a pretty answer for Chelsea fans.
 Any rebuild of Stamford Bridge will take around five years to complete and, with the activity being a proper rebuild, there will be no matchday action at the stadium during works.
 The use of Wembley Stadium and a groundshare with Fulham have both been tabled as potential options.
 A Stamford Bridge homecoming should be inline for 2030.